 Bay Ridge has been a nightlife destination since Saturday Night Fever helped spark the disco inferno era.
-Though the white polyester suit has gone the way of the Tyrannosaurus Rex, and thankfully, Bay Ridge is still a great area to venture out and grab an unbelievable meal, a sinful cocktail or a smoothed brew.
-In my opinion, no other neighborhood in the Borough of Kings rivals its stellar nightlife and restaurant scene.
+Though the white polyester suit has gone the way of the Tyrannosaurus Rex, and thankfully, Bay Ridge is still a great area to venture out and grab an unbelievable meal, a sinful cocktail, or a smoothed brew.
+In my opinion, no other neighborhood in the Borough of Kings rivals the Bay Ridge restaurant and bar scene.

 Gino’s Restaurant and Pizzeria – 7414 5th Ave – Train Stop: R to 77th Street

 Pasta dishes such as the Rigatoni with Italian Eggplant and Sausage and the Bowtie with Sweet Peas, Shiitake Mushrooms and Grilled Shrimp are must tries.
-As for its pizza, the Grandma Pie is the best in the neighborhood.
+As for its pizza, Gino’s makes some of the best in the neighborhood.

 To complement its menu, Gino’s offers a wide variety of wines by the bottle ($19-$120), along with its house selections by the glass ($6.75) and sparkling wines ($27-$70).